'All those dreams were just cut down': Family of Ann Gotlib says hope has diminished 39 years after Kentucky girl went missing

 The two parents were born in Kyiv, Ukraine, they moved to Louisville in 1980 to give their daughter Anne a better life.

-Just three years later, the 12-year-old went to Bashford Manor Mall riding this bicycle, and they never saw her again.
+Just three years after moving to their new home, the 12-year-old went to Bashford Manor Mall riding this bicycle, and they never saw her again.

 RELATED: Ann Gotlib's disappearance | WHAS11 FOCUS team gives you the first glimpse into never-before-released police files